Thursday, 28 April 2016

 3. Why did Josh Dickey believe Disney was a good fit for Star Wars?

-good at working with existing intellectual property and making it resonate with
+"They're so good at branding and brands.
+They're so good at working with existing intellectual property and making it resonate with fans and marketing it very well."

-When did the UK introduce generous tax relief for the film indiustry?
+4. When did the UK introduce generous tax relief for the film indiustry?

 2007